The Dundee Football Club Limited Frequently Asked Questions by Shareholders

 Who Should I Contact If I Need Documents For Transferring Shares?

 The office at Dens should have a supply of stock transfer forms to hand out.
-When completed, these should be returned to Thorntons.
+When completed, these should be returned to Gilson Gray LLP.

-Stock transfer forms can also be obtained from Thorntons, either by emailing or calling the number below.
+Stock transfer forms can also be obtained from Gilson Gray LLP, either by emailing or calling the number below.
 Please do not attend any of their offices seeking forms if you have not already arranged to collect these.